List of Guilty Gear characters: Unika

 Unika (ユニカ, Yunika) is a mysterious girl from an alternate future.
-She has short brown hair streaked with blue, and her red eyes are obscured by goggles that appear to have horn-like shapes protruding out of them.
+She has short black hair streaked with blue, and her red eyes are obscured by goggles that appear to have horn-like shapes protruding out of them.
 She wears a white turtleneck shirt of an unidentified kind with the words T.E.O.C on it and a de-saturated blue jacket adorned with belts.
 Alongside that, she wears dark gray shorts, matching thigh-high socks and boots of a slightly lighter shade of gray.

 In reality, she is an alternate reality sister of Sin Kiske, and like her brother, is also a Commander-type Gear as their mother and grandmother, Dizzy and Aria/Justice.
-Her bloodline can also be foreshadowed by her weapon thaf is similar to a Junkyard Dog belonging to her grandfather, Sol Badguy, but contains a Thunderseal from her timeline's biological father, Ky.
+Her bloodline can also be foreshadowed by her weapon that is similar to a Junkyard Dog belonging to her grandfather, Sol Badguy, but contains a Thunderseal from her timeline's biological father, Ky.
 Thus making her full real name Unika Kiske (ユニカ＝キスケ, Yunika Kisuke).
 At time after she was born, she was secretly being kidnapped and turned into a pawn of Nerville Hammer.
 Having been raised into hating her own kind, unbeknownst she is actually one of them, she was sent by Nerville to cause mayhem in the present.
-Unbeknowst that he will dispose both of her and his own present-self when succeeded.
-It is until she witnessed Bridget, who she befriended with becomes critially injured by Nerville, she decides to seek atonement for her past actions.
+Unbeknownst that he will dispose both of her and his own present-self when succeeded.
+It is until she witnessed Bridget, who she befriended with becomes critically injured by Nerville, she decides to seek atonement for her past actions.
 After helping Sin and his allies to defeat Nerville, she is currently under jurisdiction, with the U.S. president, Vernon assures Sol that her name will be fully cleared, someday.
 Under the jurisdiction, she begin her career as a trainee bodyguard, under Giovanna's supervision.